AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 ## <SQL> 'SELECT u.user_id,
 ##   country,
 ##   SUM(amount) AS total_funds,
-##   SUM(amount) OVER(Partition BY country)
+##   SUM(amount) OVER()
 ## FROM USERS U
 ## LEFT JOIN PAYMENTS P ON P.USER_ID = u.user_id
 ## GROUP BY u.user_id, Country'
 ```

 Ha, that is weird! **The error states that the "_Payments.amount_ column is invalid in the select because it's not in either an aggregate function or `GROUP BY` clause."
-But we can see it right there in the row above our window function, aggregated as total_funds!**
+But we can see it right there in the row above our window function, aggregated as `total_funds`!**

 What's going on here?
 Well hopefully in the next two examples you'll better understand this error, how you can actually do what we're trying here and how do these two concepts relate to one another when used in the same query.